The U.S. States Most Prone to Natural Disasters

 Did you guess California for the state most devastated by wildfires?
 If so, you were right.
 Year after year after year, California continues to be ravaged by deadly, destructive fires.
 The state incurred $1 billion in damages in 2015 in the Valley and Butte wildfires; 44 human deaths in the fires that swept through the state from summer through fall of 2017; and 106 deaths and almost 1.7 million acres burned in the historic fires of 2018.
 While 2019 wasn’t as deadly, the Kincaid and Saddle River fires caused billions of dollars’ worth of damage.
 Wildfires are natural occurrences in the West, but human-caused climate change is increasing their severity and extending their season.
 This is what it feels like to be caught inside a California wildfire.

 The United States experiences the most tornadoes of any country in the world, and we’ve also got a region that’s named just for them: Tornado Alley, which is usually considered to be made up of at least parts of Texas, Oklahoma, Nebraska, Kansas, Colorado, and South Dakota, according to Axios.
 In terms of sheer numbers, Texas usually collects the most tornadoes per year—it had 140 in 2019 by some reports.
 But that same year, two other states hit record-breaking numbers: Oklahoma, with 149 tornadoes and four associated deaths, and Mississippi, with 115 tornadoes, the Weather Channel reports.
-If you live in a high-risk area (and even if you don’t), make sure you know the three things you need to do during a tornado.
+If you live in a high-risk area (and even if you don’t), learn how to prepare for a tornado so you’re ready when the next one strikes.